 Even if your school already has an online community, it might be a good idea to remind students to take advantage of this resource.
 And, make sure your online community is being monitored to stay on top of students’ concerns.

 How is higher ed responding?

-If you’re interested in seeing what other schools are doing, Daniel Stanford, an education and multimedia professor at DePaul University, is organizing a pool of Remote Teaching Resources put out by universities to help faculty shift to online teaching.
+If you’re interested in seeing what other schools are doing, Daniel Stanford, an education and multimedia professor at DePaul University, organized a pool of Remote Teaching Resources put out by universities to help faculty shift to online teaching.